history-lab/archiving-digital-records/05-github.md

 * Free GitHub account
 * Codespace is free for personal accounts with up to 15 GB storage and 120 processor hours
     * shuts down automatically after a period of disuse
-* On Friday, we'll visit configuring your notebook for the tools you want

 ---
 # So what is GitHub?
 In addition to Codespaces, which is a fairly new and small part of GitHub -